 Added on 7 Nov 2025 · BBC · Direct Risks

 Another article suggesting OpenAI tracks, and knows about, a significant portion of users showing signs of mental illness.
 Brief and doesn't discuss what signs ChatGPT considers criteria for delusion or suicidality, however.
+Archived.

 👋︎ A Message from Ella | Without Consent - YouTube